Consensys/doc.goquorum/docs/tutorials/kubernetes/create-cluster.md

 !!!warning

-    Please do not create more than one AKS cluster in the same subnet.
+    Do not create more than one AKS cluster in the same subnet.
 AKS clusters may not use `169.254.0.0/16`, `172.30.0.0/16`, `172.31.0.0/16`, or `192.0.2.0/24` for the Kubernetes service address range.

 To provision the cluster: